 The building’s constructors produced a highly detailed computerised CAD model of the Diamond.
 My aim of this project was to combine the building CAD model with the past and present data available in the BMS through 3D graphical visualisations via Virtual Reality (VR).

 By marrying a computer games engine with a CAD model, I was able to create a 3D visualisation of the environmental performance of Sheffield University’s complex Diamond building.
 By observing from a computer screen or a VR headset, users can visualise snapshots of the room’s environment or watch an animation displaying the changes in a room’s environment over time.

 A link to the paper I wrote can be found here.
 Thanks for reading!

 Submitting my work to the CIBSE Technical Symposium 2019

 Between the 25th and 26th April 2019, The CIBSE Technical Symposium 2019 was hosted at the University of Sheffield’s Diamond building.
-The 2019 Technical Symposium provided an opportunity to examine and share research, development and applications that will drive change in the regulation, creation and maintenance of the built environment.

 My dissertation paper was submitted to The CIBSE Technical Symposium 2019 and I was invited to present at the symposium.
 My presentation and paper explaining how it was done was named the ‘Most Significant Contribution to the Art and Science of Building Services’ at the 2019 CIBSE Technical Symposium.
 Additionally, a magazine spread was written about my project in the CIBSE journal.